nanobox-io/nanobox-docs/source/getting-started/add-components.html.md

 There are three different types of components:

 #### web
 A code component with publicly accessible ports.
-Webs use the engine/runtime defined in `code.build` in your boxfile.yml.
+Webs use the engine/runtime defined in `run.config` in your boxfile.yml.

 #### worker
 A backend code component with no publicly accessible ports.
-Workers use the engine/runtime defined in `code.build` in your boxfile.yml.
+Workers use the engine/runtime defined in `run.config` in your boxfile.yml.

 #### data
 A component that houses data of some sort.
 These include databases, caches, persistent storage, etc.